Fed policy to turn mildly restrictive in 2019, Evans says

-FORT WAYNE, Ind.
-(Reuters) - The Federal Reserve’s interest-rate hikes will begin to drag on U.S. economic growth and employment by next year, a U.S. central banker said Friday, as the level of borrowing costs appropriately turns “mildly restrictive” after more than a decade of acting as a stimulant.
+FORT WAYNE, Ind., Sept 14 (Reuters) - The Federal Reserve’s interest-rate hikes will begin to drag on U.S. economic growth and employment by next year, a U.S. central banker said Friday, as the level of borrowing costs appropriately turns “mildly restrictive” after more than a decade of acting as a stimulant.

-The remarks, from Chicago Federal Reserve Bank President Charles Evans, mark a turning point in the thinking of a policymaker who as recently as this past spring was trying to convince his colleagues to stop raising rates to give the economy and inflation a bit more room to run.
+The remarks, from Chicago Federal Reserve Bank President Charles Evans, mark a turning point in the thinking of a policymaker who as recently as this past spring argued the Fed should stop raising rates so as to allow inflation to rise to 2 percent.

-But on Friday, Evans said he believes that rates should continue to rise and that by next year monetary policy will begin to “hold back the economy just a little bit.”
+It also contrasted sharply with the view of his fellow Fed policymaker Lael Brainard, who Thursday suggested rates had room to rise before they would start impeding growth.

-That view contrasts with fellow Fed policymaker Lael Brainard, who argued earlier this week that even with further rate hikes it will probably be a couple years before borrowing costs start impeding growth.
-[L2N1VY28W]
+In Brainard’s view, the Fed can continue to raise rates but still provide an upward nudge to the economy.
+In Evans’ view, it will soon be time to stop boosting the economy.

-“The U.S. economy is firing on all cylinders, with strong growth, low unemployment, and inflation approaching our 2 percent symmetric target on a sustained basis,” Evans told the Northeast Indiana Regional Economic Forum.
+“The U.S. economy is firing on all cylinders, with strong growth, low unemployment, and inflation approaching our 2 percent symmetric target on a sustained basis,” Evans said in remarks prepared for delivery to the Northeast Indiana Regional Economic Forum.

 The economy will likely grow at 3 percent this year before slowing next year, he said, pushing unemployment down from 3.9 percent now to 3.5 percent by 2020, well below the 4.5 percent that Evans believes is sustainable over the long run.
 Meanwhile inflation, he said, will likely rise a bit above 2 percent, though not far enough to cause concern.